SE-Department-Projects/Line_Operations__data_Structure_project/README.md

 # Line Operations

 This project implements a program to process input lines according to specified rules.
 The program reads one line of input from the terminal, which is expected to consist of two parts separated by a colon ":".
-It then applies various comparisons to these parts and produces a single character as a result.
+It then applies various comparisons to these parts and produces a single character as a result (implemented using Double Linked List).

 ## Functionality